SP-NTX/MPChatImprovments/README.md

 - TTS last chat message
 - Canvas chat GUI
 - Often used messages as just Multi-key command.
+- Automatic reactions for some messages when you set them on
 > note: ***those things*** are actually developed

 ## Multi-key commands